 When in proximity to an $s$-wave superconductor, the resulting Bogoliubov-de Gennes Hamiltonian in Nambu space $\Psi_{\bf{k}}= $ reads

 Here, $\mu$ is the chemical potential. $\Delta_{t/b}$ are the pairing potentials of the top and bottom layers, respectively.
-With inequivalent $\Delta_t\ne\Delta_b$, the system could experience a series of topological phase transitions from $\mathcal{N}=0$ to $\mathcal{N}=1$ then to $\mathcal{N}=2$ with $\mathcal{N}$ the Chern number as the increase of the magnetic field strength $M_z$ {\cite{Wang2015}}.
+With inequivalent $\Delta_t\ne\Delta_b$, the system could experience a series of topological phase transitions from $\mathcal{N}=0$ to $\mathcal{N}=1$ then to $\mathcal{N}=2$ with $\mathcal{N}$ being the Chern number with increasing the magnetic field strength $M_z$ {\cite{Wang2015}}.
 The $\mathcal{N}=1$ phase is a topological superconductor which hosts Chiral Majorana fermion modes at its edge, and the $\mathcal{N}=2$ phase is topologically equivalent to a QAH state with $\mathcal{C}=1$.

-We use a percolation model to simulate the inhomogeneous magnetic doping as discovered in the experiment {\cite{He2017,Yasuda2017}}.
+We use a percolation model to simulate the magnetic disorder as suggested in the experiment {\cite{He2017,Yasuda2017}}.
 Specifically, we divide the central region into some unit cells of size $d\times d$.
 Each unit cell is bound to a random domain wall ${\eta}{\,}M$ with a magnetic strength $M$ that is uniformly distributed in $\left[-w/2,w/2\right]$ and an arbitrary value ${\eta}=1$ or $0$ of equal probability as depicted in Fig.~\ref{fig1}(a).
 In contrast, the metallic phase is achieved by tuning the chemical potential into the bulk band and setting the pairing potentials $\Delta_t=\Delta_b=0$ at the same time.
-The disorder in the metallic phase is modeled by the Anderson type random onsite potential that is uniformly distributed in $[-v/2,v/2]$.
+The disorder in the metallic phase is modeled by the Anderson type random on-site potential that is uniformly distributed in $[-v/2,v/2]$.